Australian rules football in the United States: "Field Ball" takes off in American schools: 1910–1914

-Reference to Australia in the name was disfavoured and grammar schools had decided to call it "Field Ball" in an effort to distance it from rugby and give it more local appeal and the name stuck.
+Reference to Australia in the name was disfavored and grammar schools had decided to call it "Field Ball" in an effort to distance it from rugby and give it more local appeal and the name stuck.
 Cullen Ward was to go on to teach, coach, play and officiate field ball at several dozen schools across the San Francisco Bay Area, Los Angeles, San Diego, Seattle, Vancouver in June 1911 and went on to coach an All-American team against visiting sides.
 He married an American in 1912 and intended to settle permanently in California.

-Field Ball, now being promoted as "the ideal game for grammar school students" was played by Hancock against Crocker schools in front of a crowd of around 4,000 students A call went out to expatriate Australians familiar with the "Victorian Rules" to help organise senior matches being played under the banner of the Barbarians (Rugby Club).
+Field Ball, now being promoted as "the ideal game for grammar school students" was played by Hancock against Crocker schools in front of a crowd of around 4,000 students A call went out to expatriate Australians familiar with the "Victorian Rules" to help organize senior matches being played under the banner of the Barbarians (Rugby Club).
 The Hancock side was coached by a teacher of Stockton Grammar School who had been taught by Cullen and also introduced the game there.
 Roosevelt Grammar School adopted the code later in the year along with Franklin Grammar School.

 Chicago and Philadelphia schools were also adopting the code and in 1911 calls were made for Australian coaches to facilitate representative sides.
-Representatives from the University of California met to formalise governing body for a San Francisco v Chicago representative match, to introduce Field Ball into colleges and to send a team to tour Australia.
+Representatives from the University of California met to formalize governing body for a San Francisco vs. Chicago representative match, to introduce Field Ball into colleges and to send a team to tour Australia.
 The new body secured a dedicated training and match facility and head office at Ocean Shore grounds.
-An editorial in the San Francisco Call noted that local school children much preferred Field ball over the American sports and it had become highly popular despite their parents preferring that they play American national sports like American Football, Baseball and Basketball.
-In San Francisco, the league expanded to include Everett Grammar School, Monroe Grammar School and YMCA Oakland (where Australian C.F Martin had been appointed physical director).
+An editorial in the San Francisco Call noted that local school children much preferred Field ball over the American sports and it had become highly popular despite their parents preferring that they play American national sports like American football, Baseball and Basketball.
+In San Francisco, the league expanded to include Everett Grammar School, Monroe Grammar School and YMCA Oakland (where Australian C.F.
+Martin had been appointed physical director).